Advanced VMware ESXi administration

 If an ESXi host is being managed by vCenter Server, all administration must be performed via vCenter Server.
 Do not log in directly to the ESXi host; configuration changes made in this way may be lost.
 To ensure that ESXi hosts being managed by vCenter Server are accessible via vCenter Server only and are not directly accessible, you should put them in Lockdown mode.
 Lockdown mode forces all operations to be performed through vCenter Server.

 - Impact on virtual environment

 - Enhanced vMotion Compatibility (EVC)

 The Pexip Infinity platform will run on the free edition of vSphere Hypervisor.
-However, this edition has a number of limitations (limited support from VMware, no access to vCenter or vMotion, no access to VMware API).
-In particular, the lack of access to the VMware API means that all Conferencing Nodes will have to be deployed manually
+However, this edition has a number of limitations (limited support from VMware, no access to vCenter or vMotion).
+For this reason we do not recommend its use except in smaller deployments, or test or demo environments.